technicat/fedicat/README.md

 Subscription on the [App Store](https://apps.apple.com/us/app/ivory-for-mastodon-by-tapbots/id6444602274) with free trial.

+Features: Latest followers avatar list in profile.

 Quirks: Prompts if you really want to boost (unnecessary hindrance to boosting freely).
 Alt-text entry is not available when using as a share target for images.
+Profile tab is in the center instead of on the right as is conventional with social media apps.